 Onion over VPN

-This technology is available on two servers, Latvia and Sweden.
-If you’re interested in navigating the deep web, then NordVPN is the optimal solution for this.
+If you’re interested in navigating the deep web, then ExpressVPN is the optimal solution for this.
 Take note that if you do, the connection will be much slower, but it will be guaranteed secure.